|

 as the huge size of the beast.
 This is another example of great nations being

-described as dinosaurs, in this case, Babylon (the Babylonian Empire), as epitomized
+described as dinosaur-like creatures, in this case, Babylon (the Babylonian Empire), as epitomized

 by Nebuchadnezzar, who ruled her.